google/usbinfo/doc/source/index.rst

 Installation
 ============

-This version of USBInfo requires Python 2.6+ or Python 3.4+ running on a POSIX-compliant system.
+This version of USBInfo requires Python 2.6 or above running on a POSIX-compliant system.

 USBInfo is on PyPI and can be installed using::